SNodeC/snode.c/README.md

        Configuration of socket behaviour for instance 'echo' server
-       Configuration of server socket for instance 'echo' cluster
-       Configuration of clustering mode for instance 'echo' tls  Configuration of SSL/TLS behaviour for instance 'echo'
+       Configuration of server socket for instance 'echo' tls  Configuration of SSL/TLS behaviour for instance 'echo'
 ```